Safe Places to Travel in Europe in Summer 2020

 If you’re trying to plan your summer holidays 2020 in Europe, and you’re facing problems in understanding what is happening and what will happen, we’re here to help: in this article, you will find updates on where you can travel this summer 2020, which borders are closed, what are the restrictions in place and what you need to know before you start planning.

-Note that every country may decide to act differently, so before you book and plan to make sure you get all the information you need to avoid problems when entering the country or leaving it.
+If you decide to book a holiday in Europe before you book and plan everything make sure you get all the information you need to avoid problems when entering the country or leaving it.
 Also, make sure you check on the rules in your own country: some countries may have installed a quarantine period for people returning from abroad, and this certainly can affect your intention to travel.

 - Where to travel in Europe this summer 2020